 Telephone, cable, and internet are not considered utilities and are not eligible.

-If you could not participate in Alaska Housing Homeowner Assistance because there were barriers which prevented you from completing your application or because you were determined to be ineligible when checking your eligibility, submitting your application, or working with a service provider during verification, you may protest that decision to Alaska Housing Finance Corporation by completing and submitting this form.
+If you submitted an application for Alaska Housing Homeowner Assistance by the deadline but were determined to be ineligible, you may protest that decision to Alaska Housing Finance Corporation by completing this form.

 No. If you pre-registered you do not need to register again.
 Check your email for a message from Alaska Housing Finance Corporation.
 In that email is a link to proceed with your application.